 What Are The Symptoms Of A Leaking Exhaust Manifold Gasket?

-These are the signs one must look out for Exhaust Manifold Gasket failure:
+These are the signs one must look out for exhaust manifold gasket failure:

 Increased Engine Noise

-A leak in the exhaust manifold can severely increase the engine noise.
+A leak in the exhaust manifold can severely increase the engine and exhaust noise.
 The sound may start out faint, but over time the engine noise can increase considerably.
 A characteristic hissing or tapping sound can be heard from the engine bay around the exhaust manifold.
 The noise becomes more prominent when accelerating and can even be heard in the cabin.
 If you hear a ticking or hissing sound on cold starts, and the sound dissipates as the engine gets warm, then it is a clear indication of a leak from the exhaust manifold area.

 Decreased Engine Performance And Fuel Efficiency

 Leakage at the manifold can directly affect engine performance as the horsepower can take a hit which can be felt when accelerating the engine and during cold starting.
 Modern vehicles have a monitored system and the exhaust gasses are used to understand how much fuel is to be given in order to reduce emissions and increase performance.
-A leak can hinder the backpressure causing a change in the oxygen sensor reading, which changes the fuel supplied resulting in reduced fuel efficiency and performance.
+A leak can hinder the backpressure causing a change in the oxygen sensor reading, which changes the fuel supplied resulting in poor fuel economy and performance.

 A Burning Or Unusual Smell